AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 ### About

 This app acts as a pinboard for anyone to use.
-Make your own text and image posts.
-You can also view everyone else's posts too.
 Think of it like a mood board, a Pinterest-type app with a Facebook user interface.
+You can share your photos and your writing.
+And browse the posts of others.

 ### Motivation